 When given proper roofing maintenance, roofs can easily last for more than a decade.
-However, once you notice your roof is beginning to sag, you need to call a licensed roofing professional as soon as possible for residential roof replacement.
+However, once you notice your roof is beginning to sag, you need to call a licensed roofing company as soon as possible for a roof repair or restoration.

 Some other causes of a sagging roof include lower-quality materials and a damaged or sinking foundation.

-If you need help determining the cause of your sagging roof, please feel free to contact our Legacy Service team to schedule a consultation.
+If you need help determining the cause of your sagging roof, please feel free to contact our team to schedule a free inspection.

 6 Things to Check in the Attic